PULPIT TODAY SERMONS

 Solomon said: “[God] has made everything beautiful in its time.”
 How do we translate that statement?
 It means, God is in the process of gathering all Creation and moving it toward a moment of total beautification.
 That makes beauty important!

-Can you imagine that!
-God will one day restore Creation to unimaginable beauty!
-He won’t leave anything mundane or unattractive!
+Can you imagine that?
+God will one day restore Creation to unimaginable beauty.
+He won’t leave anything mundane or unattractive.
 And why will he do this?
 It is because God himself is inherently beautiful.
-He is the essence of beauty!
+He is the essence of beauty.
 The Bible describes him as glorious, lovely, holy, perfect, and wondrous.
-He is beyond our imagination!
-This is why we serve and worship our Lord—“he is altogether lovely”!
+This is why Solomon could say of our Lord, “He is altogether lovely” (SOS 5:16).

 When I was writing this message I was inspired by the words of Augustine of the fourth century.
 I am not quoting Augustine, but I have incorporated his words with mine to express the loveliness of Christ:

 As the eternal Word of God, he was the most beautiful among the angels of heaven.
+As the Son of Man, he was beautiful on Earth.

+Submitting to his Heavenly Father at John’s baptism Christ was beautiful.
 Empowered by the Spirit, he was beautiful in working miracles, feeding the multitudes, and curing the incurable.

-His words to the brokenhearted are of un-surpassing beauty: “Come unto me all that are burdened and heavy laden and I will give you rest . . .
+His words to the brokenhearted are of unsurpassing beauty: “Come unto me all that are burdened and heavy laden and I will give you rest . . .
 I will never cast you out”!

 (Transition) Before I move from this point, I want to mention a byproduct of these leaves of beauty.